Skipp Whitman

 Skipp Whitman is a hip-hop artist from Brookline, Massachusetts, USA.
 He has released six self-produced albums, which include Piece, Girls, Whitman Can't Jump, Free Agent, Skipp City, and 5am, along with multiple Mixtapes which include 'Whitman Fiasco,' and 'Clean,' and 'Unfinished Songs' vols.
 1-4, along with an EP, produced by Jeremy Page called 'Elevator Music' which is approaching the 1M mark on Spotify.

-Whitman has opened for Kanye West when West was on tour promoting college dropouts.
+Whitman has opened for Kanye West when West was on tour promoting The College Dropout.
 He has also opened for KRS, Talib Kweli, Kool G Rap, Nas and Guru.

 Whitman describes his music as, “autobiographic, reminiscent and honest to a fault”.
 In Skipp City, he self-produced the album with samples from “Amazing Grace” and “Destination Unknown”.

 His first self-produced CD was “Mention The Eye, Out to Breakfast” in 2005.
 A self-produced mix tape called “Skipp Whitman vs. Richard Pryor” was released in 2009.